List of the most popular Frequently asked SAS Interview Questions with Answers:

 - The dataset which is used only in the current session run and discarded after the session ends is known as Temporary Dataset.

-- The Dataset that is stored for use in the future session is also known as Permanent Dataset.
+- The Dataset that is stored for use in the future session is also known as the Permanent Dataset.

 - The built-in data set can be accessed using this path Libraries -> My Libraries->SASHELP.

-Answer: During data step iteration, including double trailing @@ in Input statements implies that SAS should hold the current record for the purpose of execution of next Input statement rather than switching onto the new record.
+Answer: During data step iteration, including double trailing @@ in Input statements implies that SAS should hold the current record for the purpose of execution of the next Input statement rather than switching onto the new record.